bvbohnen/X3_Customizer/Documentation.md

          - Path to the X3 base folder, where the executable is located.
          - Can be skipped if path_to_addon_folder provided.
        * path_to_addon_folder
-         - Path to the X3 AP addon folder.
+         - Path to the X3 AP "addon" folder or FL "addon2" folder.
-         - Can be skipped if path_to_x3_folder provided.
+         - Can be skipped if path_to_x3_folder provided, though in that case AP will be targeted by default.
        * path_to_output_folder
          - Optional, path to a folder to place output files in.
          - Defaults to match path_to_x3_folder, so that outputs are directly readable by the game.